 Saints Row: The Third

 The Boss once again appears as a the playable protagonist in Saints Row: The Third.
 Having taken over Stilwater and Ultor, he and his gang have used their fame and new found power to become international celebrities, selling their likenesses for comic books, energy drinks, clothing lines, and other merchandise.
-After a failed bank robbery lands the Boss and his lieutenants in jail, they are bailed out by Phillipe Loren, the leader of the Syndicate: a collection of gangs that operate out of the city of Steelport.
-Once again, the Saints are offered a deal, but choose to decline through violence, resulting in the death of Johnny Gat.
+After a failed bank robbery lands the Boss, Johnny Gat, and Shaundi in jail they are bailed out by Phillipe Loren, the leader of the Syndicate: a collection of gangs that operate out of the city of Steelport.
+Once again, the Saints are offered a deal, but choose to decline through violence, resulting in the "death" (disappearance) of Gat.

 Left humiliated by the Syndicate, the Boss reorganizes his crew to take over Steelport.
-With the help of new recruits Zimos, Oleg, and Kinzie Kensington, the Boss personally takes out city's main gangs; the Luchadores, the Deckers, and the Morning Stars.
-As the gang war escalates, the Boss also leads his gang against the forces of STAG, a government-sponsored anti-gang military organization that uses advanced and experimental technology.
+After recruiting pimp Zimos, enforcers Oleg and Angel de la Muerte, and hacker Kinzie Kensington, the Boss personally takes out the city's main gangs; the Luchadores, the Deckers, and the Morning Stars.
+As the gang war escalates, the Boss also leads his gang against the forces of STAG (Special Tactics Anti-Gang), a government-sponsored anti-gang military organization that uses advanced and experimental technology.
 Ultimately, the Saints take over the city, though the public's popular view of the gang is decided based on what happens in the game's final mission, in which the player is forced to choose between killing Killbane before he can leave Steelport or saving Shaundi from a STAG plot to frame the Saints.